 Before you go about reheating your slices of brisket, it’s important that you’ve stored them properly in the fridge or freezer before.
 Always make sure that you keep the meat in an airtight container.

-We recommend that you also save any of the residual juices or original cooking juices from when you first prepared the brisket.
+We recommend that you also save any of the residual juices or original cooking juices from when you first prepared the brisket, its doesn’t matter whether it’s left or right handed brisket.
 These can come in super handy because they’ll help add extra flavor and you’re sure to be left with extra juicy briskets that you can go ahead and enjoy.

 1. Reheating in your Smoker

 The first reheating method can come as a bit of a surprise since it includes placing the leftover piece of meat back in the smoker.
 This is a great way method for barbecue enthusiasts who just love to find any excuse to use their beloved smoker.

 - Firstly, you’ll want to begin by heating your smoker or conventional grill to approximately 225℉.
 We recommend that you set the heat settings to medium heat if you’re using a gas grill.